Universal integrated circuit card: 2G versus 3G

 In 2G networks, the SIM card and SIM application were bound together, so that "SIM card" could mean the physical card, or any physical card with the SIM application.

 In a GSM network, the UICC contains a SIM application and in a UMTS network, it contains a USIM application.
 A UICC may contain several applications, making it possible for the same smart card to give access to both GSM and UMTS networks, and also provide storage of a phone book and other applications.
 It is also possible to access a GSM network using a USIM application and it is possible to access UMTS networks using a SIM application with mobile terminals prepared for this.
-With the UMT release 5 a new application, the IP multimedia Services Identity Module (ISIM) is required for services in the IMS.
+With the UMTS release 5 a new application, the IP multimedia Services Identity Module (ISIM) is required for services in the IMS.
 The telephone book is a separate application and not part of either subscriber identity module.